Bărboi Monastery: History

-The current church was raised on the foundation of a church built in 1613-15, dedicated to Saint Paraschiva and commissioned by the vornic Ioan Ursu Bărboi.
+The current church was raised on the foundation of a church built in 1613–15, dedicated to Saint Paraschiva and commissioned by the vornic Ioan Ursu Bărboi.
 In 1669 this church became a monastery under the authority of Vatopedi monastery on Mount Athos.
 The church was seriously damaged in 1821 and demolished in 1829.
 Between 1841 and 1843, the logofăt Dimitrie Sturdza and his family members, with financial assistance from Vatopedi and the efforts of Metropolitan Grigore Irinopoleos, had the current church built on the site of the old one.
 The architect Andrei Caridi was assisted by the Greek master builders Atanasie and Gheorghe.
 The resulting church resembles certain Athonite buildings in form and dimension, and is the city's only church in the shape of a Greek cross.

 The church was shaken by the 1977 earthquake, and from 1980–88, the exterior was restored and the interior paintings and furnishings cleaned.
-Metropolitan Teoctist Arăpaşu began this project, and on 27 November 1988, by then Patriarch of All Romania, he re-consecrated the church.
-It is listed in the National Register of Historic Monuments.
+Metropolitan Teoctist Arăpașu began this project, and on 27 November 1988, by then Patriarch of All Romania, he re-consecrated the church.
+The Bărboi Monastery is listed in the National Register of Historic Monuments.

 Today, in addition to hosting religious services, the church is the headquarters of the local branch of the Romanian Orthodox Women's Society and of the Romanian Orthodox Brotherhood; the latter undertakes philanthropic and cultural activities.
 Art exhibitions, awards ceremonies, book signings and similar activities take place on the premises.
 Moreover, every Lazarus Saturday since 1990, thousands of pilgrims have gathered at the church, carrying icons of Christ and making their way toward the Metropolitan Cathedral.
+The church once again became a monastery in 2023.